All you need to know about MTD as a taxpayer

 MTD for income tax starts in 2026 and is being rolled out in phases

-If you're self-employed, run a small business, or are a buy-to-let investor, MTD ITSA could affect you.
-It will start with business and property income of £50,000 or more from 2026.
-Those with business or property income of £30,000 or more are mandated from 2027, and this falls to £20,000 from 2028.
+If you're self-employed, run a small business, rent out property including as a buy-to-let investor, MTD could affect you.
+It will start with total business and property income of more than £50,000 from 2026.
+Those with combined business and property income of more than £30,000 are mandated from 2027, and this falls to £20,000 from 2028.

 One thing that HMRC have got right is the benefit of streamlined digital records and integrated filing.
 You don't need to wait for MTD for this though - untied gives it to you today (but at your pace - no quarterly filings!).